oceanprotocol/pdr-web/resources/terms.md

 **6 SUSPENSION**

-**6.1**	Ocean may suspend Customer or any End User’s right to access or use any portion or all of the Predictoor Portal or Services immediately with no notice to Customer if Ocean determines that the Customer or an End User’s use of the Predictoor Stack:
+**6.1**    Ocean may suspend Customer or any End User’s right to access or use any portion or all of the Predictoor Stack, or immediately with no notice to Customer if Ocean determines that the Customer or an End User’s use of the Predictoor Stack:

 (b) poses a security risk to the Predictoor Stack or any third party,